edujuan/tool-calling-interview-prep/docs/04-security.md

 print(result)  # {'success': False, 'error': '...'}
 ```

+Sandboxing protects you from code execution attacks.
+But there's a subtler, more insidious threat: prompt injection.
+Instead of attacking your infrastructure, attackers manipulate the LLM itself - tricking it into ignoring your instructions and following theirs instead.

+This is the AI-native security threat.
+Traditional security tools won't catch it because no code is being executed maliciously - the agent is just doing what the (manipulated) LLM tells it to do.

 ---

 ## Prompt Injection Defense

 Prompt injection is difficult to fully prevent.
 Use layered defenses:

+The uncomfortable truth: we don't have a perfect solution yet.
+But we can make attacks much harder.

 ### Understanding the Attack